Select Query

 Outer Join

-Majorly of two types:- - LEFT - joining complete table A with table B on a condition.
-All the records from table A are selected, but from table B, only those records are selected where the condition is True. - RIGHT - Exact opposite of the left join.
+- LEFT - joining complete table A with table B on a condition.
+All the records from table A are selected, but from table B, only those records are selected where the condition is True.

-mysql> select * from dummy1;
+mysql> SELECT * FROM dummy1;

 +----------+------------+